Compact Formulae for Three-Center Nuclear Attraction Integrals Over Exponential Type Functions: Numerical Discussion

-As can be seen from the numerical tables, the analytic expressions are highly accurate and they lead to a considerable gain in the calculation time.
-In the case where $s$ is close to $0$ and $1$, the gain in efficiency if of the order of $8 \, \times\, 10^2$.
+In Tables~\ref{TABLESP} and \ref{TABLESG}, we listed values of the semi-infinite integrals ${\cal I}(s)$ obtained by a general MATLAB built-in numerical integration function that uses global adaptive quadrature, set to an accuracy of $15$ correct digits.
+However, the MATLAB built-in function is not always able to complete the integral approximation, particularly for large values of $\lambda$ and/or $v$.
+In contrast, the analytical expression is able to complete the computation to machine accuracy regardless of the values of the parameters.

-The case where $n_x=\lambda$ is presented in Table \ref{TABLEr-1}.
-The infinite series~\eqref{eq:TCNAIrm1} is used to compute the semi-infinite integral ${\cal I}(s)$.
-Levin transformation $t_n^{(0)}(1)$ is used for the summation of the infinite series~\eqref{eq:TCNAIrm1}.
-As can be seen from the numerical table, the proposed algorithm leads to a considerable gain in efficiency compared to extrapolation methods.
+To further illustrate the high efficiency of the analytic expressions, we computed the semi-infinite integrals ${\cal I}(s)$ using two existing methods proven to be accurate and efficient, namely the combination of $S$ (See~\cite{Safouhi9}) and $\bar{D}$ transformations~\cite{Sidi-38-299-82}, and the transformation $\bar{D}$ with the $W$ algorithm of Sidi~\cite{Sidi-78-125-97}.

-In the computation of the complete three-center nuclear attraction integrals ${\cal I}_{n_1,l_1,m_1}^{n_2,l_2,m_2}$, the analytic expressions not only provide a more stable and robust computation compared to existing methods, but they also lead to higher accuracies and a gain in efficiency by a factor $10^2$ to $10^{2.5}$ over extrapolation methods.
+As can be seen from the numerical tables, the analytic expressions, which achieve machine accuracy, lead to a substantial gain in the calculation time.
+The gain in efficiency is of the order of $800$.